Father Brown (2013 TV series): Filming

-Filming takes place in the Gloucestershire village of Blockley using the Church of St Peter and St Paul, Blockley (Church of England) as the St Mary Roman Catholic church of the series and the vicarage transformed into the presbytery for Father Brown's residence.
+Filming takes place in the Gloucestershire village of Blockley using the Church of St Peter and St Paul, Blockley (Church of England) as the St Mary Catholic Church of the series and the vicarage transformed into the presbytery for Father Brown's residence.
 Other villages used are Winchcombe, Upper Slaughter, Kemerton and Guiting Power.
 Filming also took place at Winchcombe railway station and Toddington railway station on the heritage Gloucestershire Warwickshire Railway.
-Sudeley Castle was the main location for The Eye of Apollo.
-Princethorpe College, once a Catholic convent, now a secondary school, was used to film "St Agnes Convent" in Series One Episode 6.
+Sudeley Castle was the main location for "The Eye of Apollo".
+Princethorpe College, once a Catholic convent, now a secondary school, was used as St Agnes Convent in "The Bride of Christ" (2013).

 Filming for the second series included the Warwickshire village of Ilmington.
 Chastleton House and Berkeley Castle were used to portray Pryde Castle in the episode broadcast on 8 January 2014.
-Kenilworth Castle in Warwickshire provided the location for the final resting place of the famed rosary in the episode Mysteries of the Rosary airing 10 January 2014.
+Kenilworth Castle in Warwickshire provided the location for the final resting place of the famed rosary in the episode "Mysteries of the Rosary" (2014).
 The gardens at Snowshill Manor featured in the same episode.
-The Time Machine episode, in series 3, was based around the Warwickshire estate of Alscot Park.
+The episode "The Time Machine", in series 3, was based around the Warwickshire estate of Alscot Park.

-Filming has also taken place at Ashdown WW2 Camp, Evesham, Worcestershire where the TV series the Land Girls was also filmed.
+Filming has also taken place at Ashdown WW2 Camp, Evesham, Worcestershire, where the TV series Land Girls also was filmed.
 Laid out as a WW2 camp, Ashdown Camp is made up of 11 Nissen huts, air raid shelters, and outbuildings.
-Also used were the 1930s portion of Shire Hall, Warwick, headquarters of Warwickshire County Council, Bloxham School in Oxfordshire and Worcester Guildhall.
+Also used were the 1930s portion of Shire Hall, Warwick, headquarters of Warwickshire County Council; Bloxham School in Oxfordshire; and Worcester Guildhall.
 The former hospital at Moreton-in-Marsh was used for the new police station and for Father Brown's kitchen, study and presbytery.